 Men’s Assistant Coach

-Brandon Shald '09 enters his first season as an an assistant coach with the Cal men’s rowing team, joining Scott Frandsen’s staff in June of 2018.
+Brandon Shald '09 is in his second season as an an assistant coach with the Cal men’s rowing team, having joined Scott Frandsen’s staff in June of 2018.

 A 2007 IRA Champion and 2009 Cal graduate, Shald joins the Golden Bear staff as an assistant coach after spending the last three seasons at Penn, coaching alongside former Golden Bear coach Geoff Bond.
 As the Quakers’ top assistant, Shald worked with all the program’s boats and student-athletes, while also serving as Penn’s head of recruiting.
 Prior to his arrival in Philadelphia, Shald spent two seasons at Princeton, helping both the heavyweight and lightweight crews to top-five finishes at both the IRA and Eastern Sprints.
 In addition to his duties with Tigers' varsity programs, Shald also served as head coach of the Carnegie Lake Rowing Association from the spring of 2014 through the fall of 2015.